 In the event of any third party gaining access to the conditional commodities, notably in the form of pledges, the Customer shall inform them of our existing proprietary rights and notify us without delay in order that we can assert said proprietary rights.

 In the event of the Customer acting in violation of the contract, notably by not paying the purchase price or agreed remuneration, we shall be entitled to repudiate said contract and demand receipt of the conditional commodities on the grounds of reservation of title and of repudiation.

-We are obliged to release any securities to which we are eligible once the value that can be realised from said securities to which we are eligible exceeds the claims secured by more than 10 %.
-Which securities are to be released shall be a matter for our discretion.
+We are obliged to release any security to which we are entitled once the value that can be realised from such security exceeds the secured claims by more than 10 %.
+Which security is to be released shall be a matter for our discretion.

-Where the delivery of software products constitutes the subject of a contract or part of the services due and owing, we shall, subject to the provisions contained in Subsections 11.3 and 11.4, grant the Customer a permanent, non-transferable ordinary right of compliant use in the object code.
+Where the delivery of permanently provided software constitutes the subject of a contract or part of the services due and owing, we shall, subject to the provisions contained in Subsections 12.3 to 12.6, grant the Customer a permanent, non-transferable ordinary right of compliant use in the object code.
 Until such time as complete payment of the licence purchase price quoted has been made, we will grant the Customer an ordinary transferable right to use the software that shall be revoked upon payment being delayed by more than 30 days.

 The Customer is not permitted to make copies of whole or part of the software - except for backup and archiving purposes - without our prior written consent.
 Backup copies must, to the extent technically feasible, display the same copyright notice contained on the original data carrier and be placed in safe keeping.
 Copyright notices must not be deleted, altered or suppressed.
 Copies no longer required are to be deleted or destroyed.
 The user’s manual and any other documents received from us may only be copied for in-house purposes.